Iwaslazkis/stag-escapades/src/svelte/scenes.md

 Chicken noodle soup!

 #Curious
-I'm pretty sure I had seen some in your classroom
+I'm pretty sure I had seen some ingredients for it in your classroom

 #Happy
-Find it and put some in a pot for puzloonie
+Find them, and make some chicken noodle soup for Puzzloonie!

 #ACTIVITY: ActiveCurious

-#PUZZLE: 1

 #happy
 Great!
 Now let's give some of that delicious soup to my friend

-#ShowPicture2 (Pouring soup on balloon?)
+#PICTURE: soupOnBalloonQuestionMark

 #Happy
 See he's looking better already...